-- Explore areas of special interest independent of their normal two-semester program. - Accelerate their degree programs through a full year of study. - Make up high school deficiencies which would otherwise limit their freedom to pursue a planned program of higher education.
+- Explore areas of special interest independent of their normal two-semester program. - · Accelerate their degree programs through a full year of study.

 ADMISSION CYCLE

 Golden West College begins the admission cycle for the fall semester and summer session on the preceding April 1, and for the spring semester the preceding October 1.
 All questions regarding admission procedures will be handled by the Admissions Office located in the Administration Building.